-John Battaglino is in his fourth season as UAlbany's head women's lacrosse coach in 2013-14.
-He has guided UAlbany to four consecutive America East title game appearances, as well as back-to-back America East Conference championships and NCAA Tournament berths in his first two years at the helm.
+John Battaglino just wrapped his fourth season as UAlbany's head women's lacrosse coach in 2015.
+He has guided UAlbany to five consecutive America East title game appearances, as well as back-to-back America East Conference championships in 2011 & 2012, and three NCAA Tournament berths.

 Battaglino was named the 2013 America East Coach of the Year after taking the Great Danes to the America East title game.
 UAlbany was a perfect 8-0 at home in 2013, and was on a six-game winning streak before losing in the conference final to Stony Brook.
 Jess Antelmi, Rachael Burek and Kathleen Lennon garnered IWLCA All-Northeast Region honors under Battaglino's tuteledge in 2013.
 Burek broke UAlbany career records in assists (50) and points (84) in her final season with the Great Danes.
 The senior attack was also named to the IWLCA All-Academic Honor Roll and was the 2013 America East Women's Lacrosse Scholar-Athlete of the Year.